In our latest product review we put The Weekend Warrior Harness and Lead by Hurtta to the test.

 - Negative effects on lymph system, blood flows and neural pathways.

 So wearing a harness seems to have benefits all round.
-I’m not sure if I’d make her wear it everyday, but when we visit busier places, or go shopping, or to dog shows, I’ll definitely be using it.
+I’m not sure if I’d make her wear it everyday, but it’s certainly handy when we visit busier places.

 Woofs and Wags